Family Medical Leave Act (FMLA) Policy

 To apply for FMLA leave, an employee must provide Hofstra with at least 30 days advance notice before FMLA leave is to begin.
 Where such notice is not possible, the employee must provide notice as soon as practicable (i.e. one to two business days following the employee learning about the need to take leave) and generally must comply with normal call-in procedures.

 All forms, including the Family Medical Leave Request form and Certification of Health Care Provider form must be submitted within 15 days of FMLA notice in order for the leave to be treated as authorized under the FMLA.
 The failure to provide these forms will result in the denial of FMLA leave.
 Forms with missing, incomplete, or unclear information will not be accepted.
-All forms are available in the Office of Human Resources and on Hofstra's website.
+All forms are available in the Office of Human Resources.

 Covered employers must inform employees requesting leave whether they are eligible under FMLA.
 If they are, the notice must specify any additional information required as well as the employees’ rights and responsibilities.
 If they are not eligible, the employer must provide a reason for the ineligibility.